Chance The Rapper Tweets Plea For Kidney Donor For His Aunt

 And there is no shortage of patients becoming their own agents.

 Chance took to Twitter Thursday asking for help for his aunt, writing “I really need help.
-My Auntie Toni is one of the strongest forced in my life, and she is in dire need of a #kidney.
+My Auntie Toni is one of the strongest forces in my life, and she is in dire need of a #kidney.
 We have exhausted all options and have been wait listed for years.
 My family believes in the power of prayer and we give this problem up to God.”

 It’s a problem thousands of others face across the country and in Illinois.